CI/CD policy gates

 - Store card.yaml in version control alongside application code.
 This gives you diff visibility, rollback capability, and a clear audit trail for every policy change.

---format jsonfor programmatic parsing in complex pipelines.
-JSON output integrates cleanly withjq, custom scripts, and downstream CI steps. - Set up notifications for evaluation failures.
+card evaluateprints a human-readable report and signals pass/fail through its exit code (0/1); add--strictto fail on warnings such as unmapped tool actions.
+There is no JSON output mode today. - Set up notifications for evaluation failures.
 Route CI failures to Slack, email, or your incident management tool so the team responds quickly.

 - Keep validation fast by running it first.
 Since static validation needs no API call, it should always be the first gate.
 If it fails, there is no reason to run the slower evaluation step.